MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiasymbol11-get-discriminateduniontag.md

  `pTagMask`

-[out] Returns a mask value if the tag does not fill all the bytes of the tag member; otherwise returns a [`DiaTagValue`](../../debugger/debug-interface-access/diatagvalue.md) with the `valueSizeBytes` set to 0.
+[out] Returns a mask value if the tag does not fill all the bytes of the tag member; otherwise returns an empty [`DiaTagValue`](../../debugger/debug-interface-access/diatagvalue.md) with the `valueSizeBytes` set to 0.

 ## Return Value